helium/HIP/0080-simplifying-network-utility-scores.md

 ## Utility Scores of IOT and MOBILE

-HIP-51 introduces the [Network Utility Score](https://github.com/helium/HIP/blob/main/0051-helium-dao.md#omni-protocol-poc-incentive-model), which determines the proportion of HNT emissions distributed to each network, and defines it as:
+HIP-51 introduces the Network Utility Score as the [DAO Utility Score](https://github.com/helium/HIP/blob/main/0051-helium-dao.md#omni-protocol-poc-incentive-model), which determines the proportion of HNT emissions distributed to each network, and defines it as:

 $\text{Legacy Network Utility Score per HIP-51} = V \times D \times A$